ReconnectedCC/docs/docs/index.md

 Join by downloading the modpack at [https://pack.reconnected.cc/ReconnectedCC.zip](https://pack.reconnected.cc/ReconnectedCC.zip), and importing it into Prism Launcher

-We use [packwiz](https://packwiz.infra.link) to distribute our modpack, the server IP is in the modpack.
+We use [packwiz](https://packwiz.infra.link) to distribute our modpack, the server IP is embedded in the modpack.

 ## How do I report issues and bugs?